LaunchCodeEducation/lchs/src/chapters/introduction/best-practices.rst

 #.
 DO try every exercise and practice problem.
 #.
 Practice helps you master the basic quirks for a given programming language.
 #.
 DO experiment.
 Once you solve one given task, feel
    free to tweak it.
-Great fun can be had if you ask, "What if I try ____," and then go and do just that.
+Great fun can be had if you ask, "What if I try ...?"
    For example, if a problem asks you to sort a list alphabetically, can you order it from z to a instead?
 #.
 ASK FOR HELP when you get stuck.
 We've all been there, and there is
    no shame in looking for tips.
 Use your teacher, classmates, and Google as the brilliant resources they are.